Francis A. Dales: Distinguished Service Medal

-On May 22, 1943, National Maritime Day in the US, Dales was awarded the Merchant Marine Distinguished Service Medal in front of 2,300 other cadet midshipmen at the United States Merchant Marine Academy, for his bravery in defense of the convoy, described as "heroism beyond the call of duty".
+On May 22, 1943, National Maritime Day in the United States, Dales was awarded the Merchant Marine Distinguished Service Medal in front of 2,300 other cadet midshipmen at the United States Merchant Marine Academy, for his bravery in defense of the convoy, described as "heroism beyond the call of duty".
 Dales was only the third Cadet Midshipman ever to receive the medal.